Robotics-lessons/RoboND-DeepLearning-Project/write-up.md

     batch_size: number of training samples/images that get propagated through the network in a single pass.
     num_epochs: number of times the entire training dataset gets propagated through the network.
     steps_per_epoch: number of batches of training images that go through the network in 1 epoch.
-We have provided you with a default value.
       One recommended value to try would be based on the total number of images in training dataset divided by the batch_size.
     validation_steps: number of batches of validation images that go through the network in 1 epoch.
       This is similar to steps_per_epoch, except validation_steps is for the validation dataset.
-We have provided you with a default value for this as well.
     workers: maximum number of processes to spin up.
 This can affect the training speed and is dependent on the hardware.

+    learning_rate = 0.0002
+    batch_size = 32
+    num_epochs = 40
+    steps_per_epoch = 200
+    validation_steps = 50
+    workers = 2